big-nacho/patolette/README.md

 Some of its key features are:
 - Avoids axis-aligned subdivisions.
 - Supports the **CIEL\*u\*v\*** and **ICtCp** color spaces.
-- Optional use of saliency maps to give higher priority to areas that stand out visually.
+- Optional use of saliency maps to give higher weight to areas that stand out visually.
 - Optional, blazing fast *KMeans* refinement.

 The library is at its very early stages and in need of battle-testing and improvements, but it's already very usable.